Kay-Ze/LeaveManagementSystem/README.md

 # Leave Management System

-A role-based web application for managing employee leave requests, balances, and administrative approvals.
+A role-based web application for managing employee leave requests and administrative approvals.

 ---